Worth It (Fifth Harmony song): Live performances

 Fifth Harmony performed "Worth It" live for the first time on VH1's Big Morning Buzz Live on February 17, 2015.
 They performed the song on Live! with Kelly and Michael on April 13, as well as on the Radio Disney Music Awards which aired on April 26, 2015.
 The song was also performed on the finale of Dancing with the Stars on May 19, 2015.
 Outside of the United States, the group performed for the first time in the United Kingdom at Good Morning Britain on June 5, 2015 as well as Capital FM's Summertime Ball at Wembley Stadium the following day and on CBBC's Friday Download a month later.
 The group performed the song with Kid Ink for the first time on Jimmy Kimmel Live on June 18, 2015, and this was also their first ever late night appearance.

 The group returned to the United States after performing in several programs in the United Kingdom with a morning appearance on The Today Show along with two other songs from their album.
 At the 2015 Premios Juventud and the season finale of the Latin American singing competition La Banda, the group sang a mix of "Worth It" and "Dame Esta Noche", the Spanish version of the aforementioned single.
 As one of Taylor Swift's many guest appearances on her 1989 World Tour, the group performed the song with Swift herself in Santa Clara, California.
 Other performances included the BET Players' Awards, a red carpet performance at the 2015 MTV Europe Music Awards and a return to Jimmy Kimmel Live, where the group performed in an outdoor concert series with multiple songs, including "Boss", "Sledgehammer" and "Work from Home".
 They also performed the song for the second time at The Today Show along with "Boss" and two songs from their sophomore studio album, 7/27.

 "Worth It" is also on the setlist for Fifth Harmony's Reflection Tour and its summer leg.
 The song is also on the setlist for the group's performances at the 2015 New York, New York; Atlanta, Georgia; Chicago, Illinois; and Sunrise, Florida Jingle Ball concerts.
 The song is also included on the group's headlining The 7/27 Tour and PSA Tour.

+The group performed the song live during the Jonas Brothers' Jonas20: Greetings from Your Hometown Tour stop in Dallas on August 31, 2025, as they returned to the stage for the first time in seven years as a quartet.
+It is also incorporated some elements from "All in My Head (Flex)" and Leon Haywood's "I Want'a Do Something Freaky to You" during the pre-recorded Kid Ink's verse.
+Despite the departure of former member Camila Cabello, her pre-recorded vocals was remained intact in chorus parts.